 01

 To cooc is to stop waiting for the perfect conditions and start moving.

 For a long time, the accepted sequence was: Analyze.
 Plan.
 Execute.
-That worked when the world moved slowly enough to finish the analysis.
-It doesn’t anymore.
-By the time the planning is done, the problem has shifted.
-The map is wrong before the ink dries.
+That worked when problems were slow enough to finish the analysis.
+They’re not anymore.
+Complex systems — including the social and professional ones we navigate every day — are adaptive.
+By the time the plan is done, the system has moved.

 That’s the practice.
-That’s what this place is about.
+That’s what this place is built on.

+01